bac0nnfires/wslkalisetup/README.md

 ## ⚠️ Disclaimer

 This configuration is designed for authorized security testing only.
 Users are responsible for ensuring they have proper authorization before using these tools against any systems.
-The authors are not responsible for any misuse or damage caused by this software.
+The authors are not responsible for any misuse or damage caused by this software, script or code.

 ## Acknowledgments